SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 political and egotistical motivations: the British government\'s naval ambitions were not strictly defensive.
-This engineered public sentiment was quickly reversed when the bloody trench stalemate became apparent, but the wartorn countries felt they needed to outlast the enemy as a point of pride.
+This engineered public sentiment was quickly reversed when the bloody trench stalemate became apparent, but the war torn countries felt they needed to outlast the enemy as a point of pride.

 ## In addition, the new post-war Europen states was not conducive to liberty